gopheracademy/gopheracademy-web/content/advent-2018/postmortem-debugging-delve.md

 server listening addr=:10080
 ```

 Using [wrk][] HTTP benchmarking tool start adding some load.
 I run this demo on my MacBook with four cores.
-Running wrk with 4 threads and 1000 connections is enough to simulate the failure we want to debug.
+Running wrk with four threads and 1000 connections is enough to simulate the failure we want to debug.
 Run the following command in a new terminal panel:

 ```
 = wrk -d1m -t4 -c1000 'http://server-test-1:10080'